LINWEN607/congregate/dev/bin/placeholder-user-scripts/README.md

 This script will:

-1. Read the updated placeholder users CSV
+1. Read the updated placeholder users CSV generated in [Step 3](#step-3-create-user-mappings)
 2. Make [API](https://docs.gitlab.com/api/group_placeholder_reassignments/#reassign-placeholders) calls to the destination GitLab instance that will reassign placeholder users to actual GitLab users

 ## Step 5: Cancel Reassignments (Optional)